 By the time I was alive, the place was rundown with an old light-up sign advertising “drive thru” as if that was a unique feature.
 (And at one time, it was.)
 But I liked to imagine it in its heyday, like some kind of 1950’s fueled dream, when sitting in your car eating wasn’t out of necessity, but rather, it was a social affair.
 I imagined girls in poodle skirts and guys in letterman jackets, hanging out by their cars and listening to bee-bop music while they noshed on chili dogs.

 Today I’ve taken those chili dogs of yesteryear, and served them in pizza form.

-Antithetical to the Chicago dog pizza, this chili dog pizza is downright crave-worthy.
+Antithetical to the Chicago dog pizza, this vegan chili dog pizza is downright crave-worthy.

 You can adorn the pizza before serving with diced onion, pickles, and swirls of yellow mustard.
 (Those are my go-to toppings.)
 Or you can let guests top their pizzas with their favorite coney toppings like sauerkraut or non-dairy cheese.
 It’s your call!

 The base of this pizza is a Vicolo cornmeal crust.
 I always have them in the freezer for pizza emergencies.
 (They come two to a pack, and so you could easily double this recipe if you have a family of four.)
 The cornmeal crust works so beautifully with the chili.
 It’s like having chili and cornbread, but in the shape of pizza.
 You couldn’t ask for a better match.